 Upgrading homes to smart meters won't happen overnight.
-There are more than 26 million homes for the energy suppliers to get to, with the goal of every home having a smart meter by the end of 2020. the time it takes for you to get your smart meter will generally depend on two factors
+There are more than 26 million homes for the energy suppliers to get to, with the goal of every home in England, Scotland and Wales having a smart meter by the end of the rollout.
+The time it takes for you to get your smart meter will generally depend on two factors -

 1. Who your energy supplier is

 Every gas and electricity supplier will each have their own timetable to get this huge job done.
 Some have already fitted early generation smart meters.
-Others haven't started their rollout yet, but they do need to offer you a smart meter by the end of 2020.
+Others haven't started their rollout yet, but they do need to offer you a smart meter by the end of the rollout.

 2. Your home

 Because of how the technology is developing, where you live, the type of home you have, and the type of meter you have may affect when you can get a smart meter.
 Each energy supplier is structuring their rollout of smart meters in their own way.
 You will need to speak to your supplier about when you can expect to get yours, but you will be offered one by the end of the rollout.

 What about the claims in the individual adverts?